 You must submit all documents in original form and one photocopy of each (except the form DS2029- only one copy is needed).
 All original documents will be returned to you at the end of your appointment.
 Please note that if you are also applying for the child’s passport, you will have to bring additional photocopies of the documents listed in the requirements for passport applications for minors (see number 9 below)

-- Chilean picture ID document for your child, if you have already obtained it – (See important notice regarding this at the end of this page.)
+- Chilean picture ID document for your child, if you have already obtained it plus a photocopy – (See important notice regarding this at the end of this page.)

-- Foreign passport or ID card for non-U.S. citizen parent, if applicable.
+- Foreign passport or ID card for non-U.S. citizen parent, if applicable plus a photocopy.

 - Documentary evidence of the U.S. citizen parent’s required physical presence in the United States prior to the birth of the child.
 Examples of evidence include high school and university transcripts, employment records, contracts, Social Security Earnings statements, dental or medical records, etc. Please be mindful that it is your own responsibility to prove that you meet the physical presence requirement to transmit citizenship to your child, and you must be able to demonstrate that you do with enough evidence that a Consular Officer will have to review and approve.
 The burden of proof rests on you as applicants and all evidence submitted must be in its original form.

-- Form DS-11- Application for U.S. Passport.
-(PDF 97 KB) We strongly recommend that your child apply for a U.S. passport at the same time of the CRBA application for travel purposes.
-See the following link for further information on passport renewal for minors Please note that additional photocopies of some of the documents listed above must be submitted along with the DS 11 passport application (birth certificate, passports, id card)
+- We strongly recommend that your child apply for a U.S. passport at the same time of the CRBA application for travel purposes.
+See the following link for further information on passport renewal for minors.
+Please note that an additional set of photocopies of some documents listed above must be submitted along with the DS 11 passport application (birth certificate, passports, id card)